jamesr1x/Inflation_Market_Analysis/README.md

 - "Make_API_key.py"
 - "Make_no_API_key.py"

-An explanation for how to use these scripts is provided under [Instructions For Setup](#instructions-for-setup)
+An explanation for how to use these scripts is provided under [Instructions For Setup](#instructions-for-setup).

-### Report.html
+### index.qmd

-This is the final rendered report.
+This is the my final report in qmd format.

 ## Library and Version requirements: